gmiclotte/Melvor-Idle-Combat-Simulator-Reloaded/README.md

     - Prayer Points per X: Average amount of prayer points per X consumed
     - Damage per X: Average damage dealt per X
     - Average Kill Time (s): The average time in seconds to kill an enemy or to clear a dungeon
-    - Kills per X: The average number of kills or dungeon clears per X
     - Damage per Attack: The average amount of damage done per attack
     - GP per X: The average amount of GP earned per X
     - Potential Herblore XP per X: The potential herblore xp earned using lucky herb potions, asssuming you use the herbs to craft the most xp efficient potions